Information

 About the grant

 The Lundbeck Foundation has a strategic goal to make Denmark a frontrunner in the field of neuroscience by funding Danish-based research that promotes a better understanding of the brain and better prevention, diagnosis, and treatment of brain disorders.

-At the same time, our grants must help to ensure that Denmark has the best graduates and scientists at all career levels in the fields of biomedical, clinical and health sciences in Denmark.
+The Lundbeck Foundation Postdoc Call invites applicants from research fields with the potential to contribute to the short- or long-term advancement of neuroscience and/or therapies for nervous system disorders to submit proposals.
 The Lundbeck Foundation believes that diversity strengthens science and for this reason diversity, including, but not limited to, gender and ethnic origin, is encouraged.
 We especially encourage scientists from groups that have been traditionally under-represented in academia, including women and scientists of diverse ethnic backgrounds, to apply.

 Postdoctoral training plays an important role in developing talent.
 The Foundation considers international experience and experience from different research environments of paramount importance for establishing a solid basis for a future independent research career.

-- Scientist who has been in Denmark for a minimum of five years and who wishes to
+- Scientists who have been in Denmark for a minimum of five* years and who wish to conduct research at a research institution outside Denmark between 18 and 36 months and plan to return to Denmark.

-research environment is required.*For details see the guide.
+*For details see the

 Research theme

-Advancements in neuroscience often develop from cross-disciplinary interaction, leading to novel insights into biological mechanisms, trial design, emerging technologies, etc. The grants may cover any research field with a potential short- or long-term benefit for the advancement of neuroscience and/or therapies for nervous system disorders.
+Advancements in neuroscience often develop from cross-disciplinary interaction, leading to novel insights into biological mechanisms, trial design, emerging technologies, etc. The projects may cover any research field with a potential short- or long-term benefit for the advancement of neuroscience and/or therapies for nervous system disorders.

-The term ‘neuroscience’ is used here in its broadest sense, including medical, technical, natural and social sciences, as well as humanities.
+The term ‘neuroscience’ is used in its broadest sense, including medical, technical, natural and social sciences, as well as humanities.
 However, if neither the applicant nor the host group has experience within neuroscience, collaboration with a neuroscience group is required.

 Who can apply?